Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/137_Single_Number_II.md

 As we known, an integer is generally 32-bit or 64-bit.
 For each bit position, here is the status 0=>1=>2=>0, so we reset it to 0 once the bit position has been hit 3 times.
 Here we need two status:

-1. ones represent the first bit on that position
+1. ones represent the lowest bit on that position
-2. twos represent the second bit on that position
+2. twos represent the second lowest bit on that position

 ```
 hits : 0    1    2    3